Customs deputy collector martyred following attack by smugglers

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Dr Abdul Qudoos Shaikh, FBR’s Deputy Collector, Anti-Smuggling, Model Customs Collectorate of Preventive, Quetta, was martyred in an ambush when he was conducting an operation against smugglers.
+ISLAMABAD: Dr Abdul Qudoos Shaikh, FBR’s Deputy Collector, Anti-Smuggling, Model Customs Collectorate of Preventive, Quetta was martyred in an ambush when he was conducting operation against smugglers.

 An outstanding enforcement sleuth of the Pakistan Customs Service, while enforcing the writ of the government in Balochistan, was ambushed on the night of July 03 after seizing a container load of smuggled high-value goods near Kohlpur.